Chris Biscoe - baritone & alto sax; Allison Neale - alto sax;

-Exploring afresh the freewheeling, wonderfully melodic interpretations of standard material recorded 50 years ago by Gerry Mulligan and Paul Desmond on Blues in Time and Two of a Mind, this new band promises to evoke the spirit of these classic recordings while giving free reign to the personalities of the musicians.
+Exploring afresh the freewheeling, wonderfully melodic interpretations of standard material recorded 50 years ago by Gerry Mulligan and Paul Desmond on Blues in Time and Two of a Mind, this new band evokes the spirit of these classic recordings while giving free reign to the personalities of the musicians.

 The Mulligan and Desmond recordings were by a quartet of baritone and alto sax, bass and drums.
 CD re-releases included some tracks with guitar added.

-Multi-instrumentalist Chris Biscoe is perhaps best known for his alto sax work, but has long shown a particular affinity with the baritone sax, having been featured on that instrument with the big bands of Hermeto Pascoal, Tony Kinsey, Graham Collier and the New York Composers Orchestra, as well as in various Mike Westbrook Bands and John Williams’ Baritone Band.
+Multi-instrumentalist Chris Biscoe has been featured on baritone sax with the big bands of Hermeto Pascoal, Tony Kinsey, Graham Collier and the New York Composers Orchestra, as well as in various Mike Westbrook Bands and John Williams’ Baritone Band.

-In recent years Chris has released two CDs with Tony Kofi, as well as Profiles of Mingus.
+Chris has released two CDs with Tony Kofi, and Profiles of Mingus with Henry Lowther.

-She has performed alongside leading international artists such as Adelaide Hall, Bud Shank and Scott Hamilton, as well as featuring in the John Dankworth Generations Band and the Back to Basie Orchestra.
+She has performed with Adelaide Hall, Bud Shank and Scott Hamilton, as well as featuring in the John Dankworth Generations Band and the Back to Basie Orchestra.

-Her latest CD I Wished on the Moon was released in early 2015.
+Her latest CD is I Wished on the Moon (Trio tr593).

 One of the most sought after bass players on the UK scene, Jeremy’s credits include Peter King, Phil Woods, Art Farmer, Johnny Griffin, Anita Wardell, Curtis Stigers and Kate Williams.